-Original written contributions are encouraged to be submitted by Unificationists and interested others.
-We are looking for quality commentary or op-ed pieces, written in a lively manner, on a wide range of subjects in which the writer exhibits a strong degree of familiarity with the subject matter.
-Broad topics include politics and economics, religion and spirituality, sexuality and the family, and culture and the arts.
+Original written contributions are encouraged to be submitted by Unificationists, current and former UTS faculty, and interested others.
+We look for quality commentary or op-ed pieces, written in a lively manner, on a wide range of subjects in which the writer exhibits a strong degree of familiarity with the subject matter.
+Broad topics include politics and economics, religion and spirituality, gender issues and the family, and culture and the arts.

 Each commentary should have a strong lead paragraph indicating what you will talk about and where you are headed in your conclusion.
 Journalistic ledes emphasize grabbing the attention of the reader; ledes in essays summarize the outline of the argument and conclusion that follows in the main body of the essay.
 A submission ideally should 1) contain a clear point of view; 2) provide a prescription for how a problem affecting society can be solved or improved; and, 3) explain how your recommendation is an application of Unificationism.
 Reading level should aim for the freshman college student.

 The AU Blog also accepts movie, television and book reviews on subjects of relevance to Unificationism and its application.
-Unlike our weekly commentary articles, these reviews, which would run mid-week, can be shorter: 1,100 to 1,300 words.
-Films reviewed should be currently in theaters or newly-released on DVD/Blu-ray and/or streaming services like iTunes, Google Play and On Demand cable.
+Unlike our weekly commentary articles, these reviews, which may run mid-week, can be shorter: 1,000 to 1,200 words.
+Films reviewed should be currently in theaters or recently released on DVD/Blu-ray or streaming services like iTunes, Google Play, Amazon Video, and on demand cable.
 Books reviewed, whether non-fiction or fiction, are preferred if published in the past five years.
 Reviews from second generation Unificationists are especially welcome.
-We also run excerpts of self-published books.
+We are happy to also run excerpts of self-published books.

 We also publish poetry (preferably a collection of three or more poems with accompanying textual introduction or background), editorial cartoons and drawings, photos, and audio and video files (including posted on Flickr, SoundCloud, YouTube and Vimeo).
 Again, we prefer a small collection accompanied by introductory text.